Vivekumar3110/TCP-LP-in-WiFi-environment/README.md

 # TCP-LP-in-WiFi-environment
 ## Exhaustive evaluation of TCP Low Priority (TCP-LP) in WiFi environments </br>

-**Brief:** TCP Low Priority is Less than Best Effort (LBE) transport, similar to LEDBAT.
-This project aims to evaluate the performance of TCP-LP in WiFi environments, including Gigabit WiFi, with and without Rate Adaptation.</br>
+**Brief:** TCP Low Priority (TCP-LP), a distributed algorithm whose goal is to utilize only the excess network bandwidth as compared to the “fair share” of bandwidth as targeted by TCP.[1]
+This assignment aims to thoroughy evaluate the performance of TCP-LP in WiFi environments, including Gigabit
+WiFi, with and without Rate Adaptation.</br>

 **Required experience:** C and C++</br>